Whiz Kids (baseball): Aftermath and integration

 Many thought that the Whiz Kids, with a young core of talented players, would be a force in the league for years to come.
-However, it was not to be, as the team finished with a 73–81 record in 1951, and (except for 2nd-place tie in 1964) did not finish higher than third place again until 1975.
+However, it was not to be, as the team finished with a 73–81 record in 1951.
+Aside from a second place tie in the infamous "Phold" of 1964, the team did not finish higher than third place again until 1975.
 Different players on the Phillies attributed the team's decline to multiple factors.
 Roberts believed that the Phillies were "good, but never quite as good as the teams that beat us".
 Ashburn, however, had a different opinion:

 "We were the last to get any black ball players.
 We were still pretty good, but they were just getting better."